 - Medium corner post crate – $10.99

-- Oversized crate — $10.99
+- Oversized crate – $12.99

-2. Home Improvement Stores
+Home Improvement Stores

-These are brand new and sturdy, so they’re a good choice for projects where you want to have a very solid base or create something with a neat, clean style.
+These are brand new and sturdy, so they’re a good choice for projects where you want a very solid base or something with a neat, clean style.

-Unlike shopping at a physical store, you can’t look at the product to be sure of the quality of what you’re getting — but it’s another viable option for your crafts.
+Unlike shopping at a physical store, you can’t look at the item to be sure of the quality, but it’s another viable option for your crafts.

 One online retailer that consistently offers an array of crates for sale is Houzz.
-Starting at $15.10 for a half crate, Houzz is a little more expensive than what you’ll typically find at a craft store, but it’s an option if you prefer doing all of your shopping online.
-See the full selection of crates that Houzz offers.
+Starting at $25 for small crates, Houzz is a little more expensive than what you’ll typically find at a craft store, but it’s an option if you prefer doing all of your shopping online.

-Wooden Crate and Wooden Pallet Projects
+Inspiration for Wooden Crate and Pallet Projects

 - Coat or hat rack